 Getting Started With AI: a self-serve course

-If you’re keen to get to grips with AI but not sure where to start, our new self-serve course is here to help!
+If you’re keen to get to grips with AI but not sure where to start, our free self-serve course is here to help!
 Every week for seven weeks, you'll receive an email with a guided activity, designed to help you comfortably familiarise yourself with AI - and discover the ways in which it can help make your work life easier.
 Sign up for the free AI self-serve course here.

 AI for Digital Leads Peer Group

-The Digital Leads Network is a vibrant community of over 200 members, dedicated to sharing knowledge, fostering best practice and peer-to-peer learning in the UK charity sector.
+The Digital Leads Network is a vibrant community of over 250 members, dedicated to sharing knowledge, fostering best practice and peer-to-peer learning in the UK charity sector.
 The network offers a range of resources and learning opportunities, including access to a new AI Peer group, bringing digital leads together to explore the opportunities and challenges of AI across the sector.
 The network is free to join; if you are interested in becoming involved, please fill out the expression of interest form.

 AI for Grantmakers - peer group